 Candidates, slates, and independent committees must identify any vendor that has extended credit to them in the aggregate amount of \$100.00 or more.
 An extension of credit must be reported on the first CCERS report filed after the date the credit in excess of \$100.00 is advanced.
 Supply full name, mailing address and zip code of the individual/entity providing the extension of credit.
 Submit a brief description of the credit, goods, or services provided.
-Itemize the outstanding balance at the start of the reporting period, the amount incurred during the reporting period, the total payments during the reporting period, and the outstanding balance at the end of the reporting period.
+Itemize the outstanding balance at the start of the reporting period, the amount incurred during the reporting period, the total payments during the reporting period.

 A campaign debt outstanding for more than 60 days is an "extension of credit."
-See, Hoffa 2006 Campaign Debt, 2007 ESD 404 (March 28, 2007); Leedham Rank and File Power Slate, 2001 EAD 301 (¶ 11) (April 12, 2001); Thompson, PR41 (March 4, 1998).
+See, Hoffa 2006 Campaign Debt, 2007 ESD 404 (March 28, 2007); Leedham Rank and File Power Slate, 2001 EAD 301 (¶11) (April 12, 2001); Thompson, PR41 (March 4, 1998).
 A campaign must pay the entity extending credit a commercially reasonable rate of interest on debt, even if the particular entity normally does not charge interest on past due balances.
 Hoffa 2006 Campaign Debt, 2007 ESD 404 (March 28, 2007).